Samsung's 'The Frame' smart TV is back on sale for Black Friday

 Top products in this article:

-We've found the best Black Friday deals on Samsung's 2022 "The Frame TV and the 2021"The Frame" TV.
+We've found the best Black Friday deals on the 2022 'The Frame' TV and the 2021 Samsung "The Frame" TV.

 Both models are highly rated.
 The 2022 model has the same gorgeous quantum-dot picture as the 2021 model.
 And like the 2021 model, the latest version upscales TV and movies to 4K.
 The 2022 "The Frame" boasts a new matte display with anti-glare, anti-reflection and anti-fingerprint properties.